Tender, juicy, succulent ham with a sweet and tangy pineapple honey glaze that will put you in the holiday spirit.

 - Carve horizontal and vertical lines/cuts into and all around the ham.

-- Rub all sides of the ham down with a thin layer or mustard.
+- Rub all sides of the ham down with a thin layer of mustard.

-- Pat the brown sugar, black pepper, glove, and ginger all over the ham making sure each part of covered.
+- Pat the brown sugar, black pepper, clove, and ginger all over the ham, making sure each part is covered.

 - Pour the vinegar into the casserole dish around the ham.

-- Place a saucepan over medium heat and add in the butter and brown sugar then stir.
+- Place a saucepan over medium heat and add the butter and brown sugar, then stir well.

-- Stir in the honey and pineapple juice (You can use some cherry juice if you choose for color)
+- Stir in the honey and pineapple juice .

 Tips For Best Results:

-- Stir liquid: Lumps can sometimes form as the slurry thinkers into a glaze, so make sure to stir the liquid periodically as the ham bakes and the juices simmer.
+- Stir liquid: Lumps can sometimes form as the slurry thickens into a glaze, so make sure to stir the liquid periodically as the ham bakes and the juices simmer.

 - Baste ham: Baste the ham.. this will prevent the top of the ham and the pineapples from drying out and burning.
 Basting also keeps the inside moist as the juice flow into the center through the slits and crevices.
 It also helps to brown and give the ham a nice color.